-So looking forward into those years after age 65, the four pillars we need to focus on specifically for any success with practical retirement planning are
+So looking forward into those years after age 65, the five pillars we need to focus on specifically for any success with planning for a successful retirement are:

-Of the four pillars, your finances are probably the most important, as money gives you options.
+Of the five pillars, your finances are probably the most important, as money gives you options.